flextype/docs.flextype.org/site/entries/en/themes/theme-configuration/entry.md

 ### Accessing Theme Information

-Information from the currently active theme can be had from the `registry` object.
+Information from the currently active theme can get from the `registry` object.

 Example information from `/site/themes/default/theme.yaml`: